pgbackrest/pgbackrest/README.md

 * More comprehensive backup unit tests.

+* Link (called latest) always points to the last backup.
+This has been added for convenience.

 ### v0.30: core restructuring and unit tests

 * Complete rewrite of BackRest::File module to use a custom protocol for remote operations and Perl native GZIP and SHA operations.
 Compression is performed in threads rather than forked processes.